UCSF banner

 Welcome to DOCK Blaster, a public access service for structure-based ligand discovery.
 DOCK Blaster aims to answer the question: What small molecules should I purchase and test for activity against my biological target for which I have a structure?

-DOCK Blaster is provided by the Shoichet Laboratory in the Department of Pharmaceutical Chemistry at the University of California, San Francisco (UCSF).
+DOCK Blaster is provided by the Irwin and Shoichet Laboratories in the Department of Pharmaceutical Chemistry at the University of California, San Francisco (UCSF).
 To cite DOCK Blaster, please reference Irwin, Shoichet, Mysinger et al., "Automated docking screens: a feasibility study.", J. Med.
 Chem.
 2009, 52(18), pp 5712-5720.